 Generating Inbound Leads

-There’s a lot to be said about the effectiveness of inbound marketing– and while not all marketing leads are created equal, there’s value in these efforts nonetheless.
-A Hubspot report shows that Marketing departments produce hundreds to thousands of leads per moth (the number will vary by industry).
-Asa a sales rep, how do you stay on track with the right sales activities and following up with the right leads, every day of the week?
-It all starts with a well thought-out sales cadence.
+There’s a lot to be said about the effectiveness of inbound marketing, and while not all marketing leads are created equal, there’s value in these efforts nonetheless.
+A Hubspot report shows that Marketing departments produce hundreds to thousands of leads per month (the number will vary by industry).
+As a sales rep, how do you stay on track with the right sales activities and following up with the right leads, every day of the week?
+It all starts with a well-thought-out sales cadence.

-When implemented correctly, a sales cadence can nearly double your contact rates, show internal experiments from InsideSales.com (preliminary data from soon to be published research, if you will– just know I’m not making this up).
+When implemented correctly, a sales cadence can nearly double your contact rates, show internal experiments from XANT (preliminary data from soon to be published research, if you will.
+Just know I’m not making this up).

-Salespeople have been selling for years, and many of them don’t give much thought to the sales cadence.
-So, why should you need one?
-The sales cadence is the sequence of sales activities or a series of activities that a sales rep initiates to try and establish contact with a prospect or make a sale.
+Salespeople and sales managers have been selling for years, and many of them don’t give much thought to sales cadence.
+So, why do you need one?
+The sales cadence is the sequence of sales activities or a series of activities a sales rep initiates to try and establish contact with a prospect or make a sale with potential clients.

-There’s two main purposes to having a sales cadence:
+There are two main purposes for having a sales cadence:

-- Make sure leads are not falling through the cracks while your team is working in the CRM
+- To make sure leads are not falling through the cracks while your team is working in the CRM

-- Make sure deals are progressing by moving leads to the next stages in the funnel
+- To make sure deals are progressing by moving leads to the next stages in the funnel